Quitch/GW-AI-Overhaul/CONTRIBUTING.md

 # Submissions

-This project welcomes any changes which aim to improve upon existing features or simply improve current implementations.
+This project welcomes any changes which aim to build upon existing features or simply improve current implementations.

 ## Tooling